July 15, 2019; revised July 16, 2019

 - During the mother’s menstrual cycle, one egg (ovum) is usually released from one of the ovaries and is swept into the funnel-shaped end of one of the fallopian tubes.

 - This collection of cells enters the uterus in 3 to 5 days.
 In the uterus, the cells continue to divide, becoming a ball of cells called a blastocyst.
-Inside the uterus, the blastocyst implants in the wall of the uterus, where it develops into an embryo attached to placenta and surrounded by fluid-filled membranes; see, http://www.merckmanuals.com/home/womens_health_issues/normal_pregnancy/stages_of_development_of_the_fetus.html
+Inside the uterus, the blastocyst implants in the wall of the uterus, where it develops into an embryo attached to placenta and surrounded by fluid-filled membranes; see Stages of Development of the Fetus.

 - However, there is much confusion about WHEN that zygote becomes alive, i.e., when it can be called “a human”.
 This “time of conception” varies widely based on personal and religious beliefs.

 - Some people believe life starts at the moment of the merger of the egg and sperm (to form the zygote).
-At the other end, some say the actual birth of the baby (i.e., coming out of the womb) is the start of human life!
-Some others define the life to start when the embryo’s heart starts beating.
+On the other end, some say the actual birth of the baby (i.e., coming out of the womb) is the start of human life!
+Some others define life as starting when the embryo’s heart starts beating.

 - This confusion goes away when one understands the complete process described by the Buddha.